Cray® XC™ Series: Adaptive Supercomputing

 The Cray XC40 supercomputer utilizes the Dragonfly network topology, constructed from a configurable mix of backplane, copper and optical links, providing scalable global bandwidth, avoiding expensive external switches and enabling easy in-place upgrades for growing bandwidth requirements in the future.
 Cray XC40-AC systems utilize backplane and copper cabling only to reduce costs for technical enterprise applications.

 The Cray XC40-AC supercomputer leverages the same compute node, compute blade and Intel® Xeon® processor daughter card (PDC) architecture as the Cray XC40 liquid-cooled supercomputer, amortizing R&D expenses and reducing the cost of ownership.
 The Aries ASIC provides the network interconnect for the compute nodes on the Cray XC series base blades and implements a standard PCI Express Gen3 host interface, supporting a wide range of HPC processing compute engines.
 The universal nature of the Cray XC series open architecture allows the system to be configured with the best available devices today, and then augmented or upgraded in the future with the user’s choice of processors/coprocessors utilizing processor daughter cards.

-The Intel Xeon processors provide up to 8,448 cores and enable 297 teraflops per Cray XC40 cabinet, and 99 teraflops per Cray XC40-AC cabinet.
+The Intel Xeon multi-core processors provide up to 8,448 cores and enable 297 teraflops per Cray XC40 cabinet, and 99 teraflops per Cray XC40-AC cabinet.
 Future processor upgrades will boost clock frequency and bump the number of embedded cores, accelerating overall system performance.
 The open architecture of the Cray XC series offers intranode flexibility, empowering users with the option to run applications with either scalar or accelerator processing elements depending on their requirements for parallelism.

 Custom and ISV Jobs on the Same System — Extreme Scale and Cluster Compatibility